pantheon-systems/documentation/source/content/traffic-limits.md

 ### Why doesn't Pantheon's traffic metrics match my other analytics?
 Analytics suites (e.g. Google Analytics) are measuring fundamentally different things vs Pantheon's request log.
 While analytics suites focus on measuring _visits_, our request log more comprehensively measures _traffic_.

-We track every single request to the platform, whereas analytics tools will typically only track complete "pageviews" where an HTML page including a tracking snippit is completely loaded by a browser and can fire off a subsequent request to the analytics platform.
+We track every single request to the platform, whereas analytics tools will typically only track complete "pageviews" where an HTML page including a tracking snippet is completely loaded by a browser and can fire off a subsequent request to the analytics platform.

 For example, the following traffic will be collected in our logs, but will not be present in most analytics: